eagronin/yelp-prepare/README.md

 group by star_group;
 ```

-The output below shows that restaurants with 4-5 stars have a substantially larger number of reviews compared to restaurnats with 2-3 stars.
-This makes sense as better / highly rated restauarnats likely have a larger number of customers.
+The output below shows that restaurants with 4-5 stars have a substantially larger number of reviews compared to restaurants with 2-3 stars.
+This makes sense as better / highly rated restaurants likely have a larger number of customers.

 ```
 +-----------+-------------+--------------+-------------------+------------+